zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Elastic network interfaces.md

 -   **Secondary ENI**

     You can create a secondary ENI and attach it to an instance or detach it from the instance.
-Multiple private IPs are supported for one secondary ENI.
+Multiple private IPs are supported for each secondary ENI.
 The maximum number of ENIs that you can attach to one instance varies with the instance type.
-For more information, see [Instance type families](intl.en-US/Product Introduction/Instance type families.md#).
+For more information, see [Instance type families](reseller.en-US/Product Introduction/Instance type families.md#).

 ## ENI attributes {#section_ec1_qnw_ydb .section}